The Unexpected Connection Between Handwriting and Learning to Read

 All this technology has led to something else, too: Less focus on handwriting.
 And that has an unexpected impact on language and literacy.
 Less handwriting practice can make it harder for kids to learn to read.

 Everyone learns best when information is presented in multiple ways.
-That’s especially true for kids with learning and attention issues.
-We call this multisensory learning.
+That’s especially true for kids with learning and thinking differences.
+We call this

 Handwriting is a multisensory activity.
 As you form each letter, your hand shares information with language processing areas in your brain.
 As your eyes track what you’re writing, you engage these areas.
 The same goes if you say letter sounds and words when you write.